foss4g-europe/2025-foss4g-europe.github.io/content/call-for-proposals/map-gallery-submissions.md

 Don't let your masterpiece sit in a folder.
 Share it with the FOSS4G community!

-**Note!** the Map Gallery submissions will be opened soon.
-We will announce it on our social media channels.

 In Bosnia and Herzegovina, the adoption of GIS technologies is limited, and data accessibility remains a challenge.
 Our Map Gallery initiative aims to showcase the power of GIS by creating maps based on available data about Bosnia